 - Echocardiography (echo).
 This test uses sound waves to create a picture of the heart.
 This can show problems with heart structure, valves, and heart function.
 This can also show problems with the coronary arteries.

 How is Kawasaki disease treated?

-Do not give your child aspirin without first talking with your child’s provider.
+Once your child is home, he or she may need to take low-dose aspirin for 6 to 8 weeks.
+Do not give your child aspirin without first talking with the child's healthcare provider.

 What are the complications of Kawasaki disease?